-- 1.1.1 Environmental Protection Department (hereafter referred as "EPD") is the Project Proponent for the Project "Organic Waste Treatment Facilities Phase 2" (hereafter referred as "the Project").
-The Project is a Designated Project to be implemented under Environmental Permit No. EP-460/2013 (hereafter referred as "the EP").
-The major construction work of the Project included: - (i) Demolition and removal of the existing above ground structures of the Sha Ling Livestock Waste Composting Plant (SLCP); - (ii) Construction of superstructure for an administration building and enclosed waste reception area; - (iii) Installation of treatment facilities including waste pre-treatment equipment, digesters, biogas holding tanks, composting, wastewater treatment, air treatment systems; and - (iv) Facilities for biogas processing, utilization and transmission; - 1.1.2 AJA Joint Venture (hereafter referred as "AJAJV") has been awarded the EPD Contract No. EP/SP/86/15 "Organic Waste Treatment Facilities Phase 2".
+- 1.1.1 Environmental Protection Department (hereinafter referred as "EPD") is the Project Proponent for the Project "Organic Waste Treatment Facilities Phase 2" (hereinafter referred as "the Project").
+The Project is a Designated Project to be implemented under Environmental Permit No. EP-460/2013 (hereinafter referred as "the EP").
+The major construction work of the Project included: - (i) Demolition and removal of the existing above ground structures of the Sha Ling Livestock Waste Composting Plant (SLCP); - (ii) Construction of superstructure for an administration building and enclosed waste reception area; - (iii) Installation of treatment facilities including waste pre-treatment equipment, digesters, biogas holding tanks, composting, wastewater treatment, air treatment systems; and - (iv) Facilities for biogas processing, utilization and transmission; - 1.1.2 AJA Joint Venture (hereinafter referred as "AJAJV") has been awarded the EPD Contract No. EP/SP/86/15 "Organic Waste Treatment Facilities Phase 2".
 In accordance with the Works Contract requirements, AJAJV shall take over the responsibility of the EP.
 Based on the requirement, Further Environmental Permit application was submitted by AJAJV to EPD on 10 September 2019 and granted on 2 October 2019.
-The Further Environmental Permit is named as FEP-01/460/2013 (hereafter referred as "the FEP"). - 1.1.3 According the approved Environmental Monitoring and Audit Manual (hereafter referred as "the EM&A Manual"), AJAJV employed Action-United Environmental Services & Consulting (hereinafter referred as "AUES") as Environmental Team (hereinafter referred as "ET") to implement monitoring programme and as well as the associated duties. - 1.1.4 According to the EM&A Manual, construction noise was identified as the key environmental issue during the construction phase of the Project and it is required to carry out construction noise monitoring throughout the construction phase.
-Furthermore, baseline monitoring as part of the EM&A programmes shall be conducted prior to the commencement of the construction works under the Project.
+The Further Environmental Permit is named as FEP-01/460/2013 (hereinafter referred as "the FEP"). - 1.1.3 According to the approved Environmental Monitoring and Audit Manual (hereinafter referred as "the EM&A Manual"), AJAJV employed Action-United Environmental Services & Consulting (hereinafter referred as "AUES") as Environmental Team (hereinafter referred as "ET") to implement monitoring programme and as well as the associated duties. - 1.1.4 According to the EM&A Manual, construction noise was identified as the only key environmental issue during the construction phase of the Project and it is required to carry out construction noise monitoring throughout the construction phase.
+Furthermore, baseline noise monitoring as part of the EM&A programmes shall be conducted prior to the commencement of the construction works under the Project.
 Thus, baseline noise monitoring was conducted by ET from 25 September 2019 to 8 October 2019.
-The baseline monitoring report was compiled by the ET and verified by Independent Environmental Checker (hereinafter the "IEC") prior submitted to EPD on 19th November 2019 for endorsement. - 1.1.5 The commencement date of the Project is 3rd December 2019.
-This is the monthly EM&A report presenting the environmental monitoring results and inspection findings for the reporting period from 3rd to 31st December 2019 (hereinafter 'the Reporting Period').
+The baseline monitoring report compiled by the ET was verified by Independent Environmental Checker (hereinafter the "IEC") and was submitted to EPD on 19th November 2019 for endorsement. - 1.1.5 The Project works was commenced on 3rd December 2019.
+This is the 5th EM&A monthly report presenting the construction noise monitoring results and site inspection findings from 1st to 30th April 2020 (hereinafter the "Reporting Period").